Elizabeth Zharoff: Video games

+Zharoff performs as Annette in the role-playing musical game People of Note.

 Vocal coaching and research

 Zharoff offers online courses as a voice coach.
-She has also developed an interest in sound creation in the upper laryngeal structure.
-She used a Kickstarter campaign in September, 2024 to create The Charismatic Voice Research Fund which will allow university studies of this largely not widely understood function, using professional singers as test subjects.
+She has also developed an interest in sound creation within the upper laryngeal structure.
+She used a Kickstarter campaign in September 2024 to create The Charismatic Voice Research Fund, which will allow university studies of this largely not-widely-understood function, using professional singers as test subjects.
 The best known of these subjects is Will Ramos.
 The campaign was promoted through her YouTube channel and a feature interview with CanvasRebel Magazine.
 Within a month of its launch, the campaign had surpassed its goal of USD$235,000.